/

 processors

 The brand of processor is a matter of preference.
-AMD has been favored recently as being price competitive and doesn't have the overheating issues of Intel.
+Intel used to dominate the industry but has fallen off the throne.
+The last two generations of Intel chips have been problematic.
+AMD has gained a lot of market share as being price competitive without the overheating issues of Intel.

-Additional information can be found in Blog Post #42.
+Additional information on processors can be found in Blog Posts #42, #58, and #60.

 ________________________________________

-Additional information can be found in Blog Post #49.
+Additional information on CPU coolers can be found in Blog Post #49.

 ________________________________________